Assessment of Current Taxes

 Property Tax Adjustment Claims are made to the Department of Taxes by filing Form HS-145.

-To file for a Property Tax Adjustment Claim, you must (1) be a VT resident all of calendar year 2020; (2) not be claimed as a dependent in tax year 2020; (3) have owned and occupied the property as your principal residence on April 1, 2021; and (4) have the property declared as homestead on the 2021 Grand List.
+To file for a Property Tax Adjustment Claim, you must (1) be a VT resident all of the calendar year 2021; (2) not be claimed as a dependent in tax year 2021; (3) have owned and occupied the property as your principal residence on April 1, 2022; and (4) have the property declared as a homestead on the 2022 Grand List.
 You may be eligible for a property tax adjustment even if you do not have a requirement to file a Vermont income tax return.